judygikuni/Haba_Documentation/documentation/group-buying.md

 ### For Vendors
-- Monitor active group orders through the vendor PWA dashboard.
+- Monitor active group orders through the vendor app.
 - Prepare products for group orders once minimum thresholds are met.
 - Track payment statuses and coordinate order pickup logistics with customers.